 Perhaps dominance is in the eye of the beholder, because certain other life forms, were they to speak, might well beg to differ.
 If you measure by mass–a pretty good metric–then from the beginning of biologic time right up to the present, a span of more than three and a half billion years, the Earth’s dominant life form has been the tiny, simple, one-celled organism we call bacteria.
 And for the duration of this planet’s life, that dominance will almost certainly continue.

 Even within our own skins these minuscule life forms loom large: Nine out of ten cells in our bodies are bacteria; they comprise about fifteen percent of our total mass.
 They live on us and in us.
 They are effectively part of us.
-Without them we would be unlikely to survive, as, among other useful functions, they make possible the digestion of much of what we consume.
+Without them we would be unlikely to survive, as among other useful functions, bacteria reduce the complex organic materials we consume into the chemically simple nutrients our guts may absorb, taking a small cut of the action in the process.
 They are inextricably intertwined with us, courtesy of millions of years of co-evolution.

 Bacteria cover every surface, thrive in every conceivable habitat.
 They are found in the stratosphere and miles beneath our feet.
-They thrive in subzero cold and in waters so hot and caustic that we would die in seconds and be dissolved in minutes.
+They exist in subzero cold and in waters so hot and caustic that a human would die in seconds and be dissolved in minutes.
 They survive tens of thousands of years of continuous freezing.
 They can survive the vacuum of space.
-Bacteria were our planet’s very first life forms, and they will be its last, surviving right up to the moment two point something billion years in the future when the sun, its nuclear fuel depleted, swells into a red giant and consumes the inner planets, including our own.
+Bacteria were our planet’s very first life forms, and they will be its last, conducting business as usual right up to the moment two point something billion years in the future when the sun, its nuclear fuel depleted, swells into a red giant and consumes the inner planets, including our own.

-By any reasonable measure, bacteria, not humans, rule this planet.
-Indeed, at any given time their total mass is many millions of times that of all the humans and their livestock combined.
+By any reasonable measure, bacteria, not humans, rule this planet because life could not exist without them, but would do just fine without us.
+At any given time the total bacterial mass is many, many times that of all the humans and their livestock combined.
 Add to that billions and billions of tons of blue-green algae, phytoplankton, zooplankton, protozoa, crustaceans, cephalopods, arachnids, reptiles, fishes, amphibians, insects, fungi, flowering and non-flowering plants, and you begin to see that we humans actually comprise a strikingly small proportion of this planet’s life.

-This is not to say that we don’t affect the Earth.
+This is not to say that we don’t affect our home planet.
 Obviously we do.
 We have an unfortunate tendency to foul our own nest.
 We carelessly move species about, upsetting the local balance.
+We blithely erase the habitats of other species in order to make room for our own.
 Even so, our influence pales in comparison to that of the Earth’s natural processes.
 For all our grandiose pretensions, everything we build, everything we do turns to dust in the fullness of time.

 We wring our hands at the rising proportion of carbon dioxide in the atmosphere, forgetting that our contribution is a tiny fraction of the total.
 We ignorantly label it “poison,” oblivious to its crucial, life-giving role.
 We naively, anthropomorphically imagine the planet reeling from its toxic excess; our fault, of course.
 Yet if the planet really could speak, it would confess a craving for the precious gas, alarmingly scarce now compared with earlier, more fecund epochs.

 It appeals to our egoistic natures to imagine that the fate of the Earth rests in our hands, a breathtaking conceit.
 But we do not command this planet.
 It commands us.
-Humanity, which fervently believes itself the end-all and be-all, is dwarfed in every conceivable way by the sheer immensity of its home planet.
-It is enormous; we are tiny.
+Humanity, which reflexively and fervently believes itself the end-all and be-all, is dwarfed in every conceivable way by the sheer immensity of its home planet.
+It is vast; we are minuscule.
 It is incomprehensibly ancient; we appeared but an instant ago.
 Even at our very, very worst, we are little more than a minor, fleeting annoyance.
 And even at our very, very best, we are, ultimately, irrelevant.

 Nature–tough, resilient, wise, unsentimental, ruthless–has many ways of putting us in our place, and will undoubtedly do precisely that should we step too far out of line.